Razer Switchblade: Keyboard

-The famed component of the Switchblade is its revolutionary keyboard.
+The famed component of the Switchblade was its revolutionary keyboard.
 The Switchblade's keyboard is standard to a 7-inch netbook, meaning that not a lot of keys are able to fit on the keyboard.
-However, each transparent plastic key has tiny OLED screens under it, similar to the idea conceptualized by the Optimus Maximus keyboard.
-Its dynamic interface changes key binds depending on what game the user is playing.
-When a video game is executed, the Switchblade intelligently recognizes the game's interface, such as the controls, colour schemes, and command icons.
+However, each transparent plastic key had miniature OLED screens under it, similar to the idea conceptualized by the Optimus Maximus keyboard.
+Its dynamic interface changed key binds depending on what game the user was playing.
+When a video game is executed, the Switchblade intelligently recognized the game's interface, such as the controls, color schemes, and command icons.
 It implements this information right into the keys itself, allowing for multiple profiles and setups for the same game.
 The user may choose which setup to use for different situations and remove keys that the user does not use.
 This adaptability compensates for the small number of keys on the Switchblade, allowing for a nearly infinite number of possible keyboard layouts.

 Software and usage

-The Switchblade will be running Windows 7 with x86 architecture.
-This allows for a wide variety of programs to be compatible with the Switchblade, such as word processing (Microsoft Word), internet browsing (Internet Explorer), etc. Furthermore, the Switchblade features a touchscreen monitor which allows for the functionality of a tablet, making multimedia and web browsing experiences even better.
-This also eliminates the need for a touchpad or mouse.
+The Switchblade would be running Windows 7 with x86 architecture.
+This allows for a wide variety of programs to be compatible with the Switchblade, such as word processing (Microsoft Word), internet browsing (Internet Explorer), etc. Furthermore, the Switchblade featured a touchscreen monitor which allows for the functionality of a tablet, making multimedia and web browsing experiences even better.
+This also eliminated the need for a touchpad or mouse.

-Gaming is the Switchblade's forte.
-Since it runs on Windows 7, multiple games have been already played for demonstration such as Quake, WoW, and Defense of the Ancients.
-It is programmed to serve the needs of all genres of games.
+Gaming was the Switchblade's forte.
+Since it ran on Windows 7, multiple games had already been played for demonstration such as Quake, World of Warcraft, and Defense of the Ancients.
+It was programmed to serve the needs of all genres of games.
 Razer quotes, "The combination of the new dynamic tactile keyboard, a multi-touch-screen and, if required, a mobile gaming mouse, allows for the full desktop PC gaming experience and more."
-The Switchblade will most likely be equipped standard with 802.11 WiFi and Bluetooth, while more expensive models will have 3G network compatibility.
+The Switchblade would've most likely been equipped with 802.11 WiFi and Bluetooth, while more expensive models would have 3G network compatibility.